| "A Remarkable

 surprised because the last time we met, I was about

+eight years old.
 We certainly must have presented quite a picture, covered in

 dirt, shirts torn and very drunk.
 She ordered us into the house

 to clean ourselves up, while she made a cup of tea.
+I figured I had passed all tests by this time

 and when we settled down for the first time, I